Your own contractor knows best

 The large and heavy fireback in the picture below has been mounted with three pairs of mounting brackets.

-Alternatively, you could mount the fireback with regular metal (wall J) brackets.
-In a drywall with studs you can fix the brackets with screws and in a stone wall you can use screws and plug.
+Alternatively, you could mount the fireback backsplash with regular metal (wall J) brackets.
+In a drywall with studs you can fix the brackets with screws and in a stone or brick wall you can use screws and plug.
 Use at least four metal brackets.

 Remember, however, that both types of brackets remain visible, unless you are able to get them out of sight, for example, as follows: